 - Higher premiums

-When you sign-up for a traditional life policy, the insurer relies on your medical information — obtained through a medical examination and health questionnaire — to set premiums.
+When you sign-up for a traditional life policy, the life insurance company relies on your medical information — obtained through a medical examination and health questionnaire — to set premiums.
 But, as said earlier, guaranteed issue plans involve no medical underwriting.
 Carriers compensate for their lack of knowledge about you by charging higher premium rates.

 - Small coverage amounts

 Guaranteed issue death benefit amounts available are typically very low, often not more than $25,000.
-For this reason, people tend to buy such a plan to cover only final expenses.
+For this reason, people tend to buy such a plan if they only want final expense insurance.